bloominstituteoftechnology/node-db2-guided/README.md

 ## Introduce Database Mangement Systems

 Discuss DBMS and review material in TK.
-Clarify the different between a type of database and a DBMS.
+Clarify the difference between a type of database and a DBMS.

-Discuss some advantages and disadvantages of Sqlite.
+Discuss the advantages and disadvantages of Sqlite.

 ## Introduce SQLite Studio